Minimal surfaces with micro-oscillations: Proof of the main theorem

 In this section we will prove Theorem~\ref{T.level}.
 For this, a well known result of Whitney ensures that, by perturbing~$S$ a little if necessary, one can assume that~$S$ is analytic.
 Now let us consider an open extension $S'$ of~$S$ (that is, an open, connected, analytic hypersurface $S'$ of $\BB^n$ containing~$S$) and let us denote by $\Om$ a small neighborhood of the hypersurface~$S$ whose closure is contained in~$\BB^n$ and such that $\RR^n\setminus\Om$ is connected.
 Such a choice of~$S'$ and~$\Om$ is always possible because $S$ is connected and its boundary is nonempty.

-An important ingredient in the proof of the main theorem is the construction of a harmonic function on $\RR^n$ for which a small deformation of~$S'$ is a structurally stable (portion of a) connected component of its zero set:
+An important ingredient in the proof of the main theorem is the construction of a harmonic function on $\RR^n$ for which a small deformation of~$S'$ is a structurally stable (portion of a) connected component of its zero set (similar to the construction in \cite{AMPA2013}):

 \begin{lemma} For any $\ep>0$ there is a harmonic function~$v$ on $\RR^n$ and some $\de>0$ such that the zero set $u^{-1}(0)$ of any function~$u$ with $\|u-v\|_{C^k(\Om)}<\de$ satisfies

 where $\Om'$ is an open subset of $\Om$ and $\Psi:\RR^n\to\RR^n$ is a diffeomorphism with $\|\Psi-\id \|_{C^k(\RR^n)}<\ep$. \end{lemma}